lightningnetwork/lnd/chainntnfs/README.md

 pruning the channel graph.

-This package is intentionally general enough to be applicable outside the specific use cases within `lnd` outline above.
+This package is intentionally general enough to be applicable outside the specific use cases within `lnd` outlined above.
 The current sole concrete implementation of the `ChainNotifier` interface depends on `btcd`.

 ## Installation and Updating